openstack/nova/doc/source/admin/troubleshooting/orphaned-allocations.rst

   +--------------------------------------+------------+------------------------------------------------+

-Note that deleting allocations and then relying on ``heal_allocations`` may not always the best solution since healing allocations does not account for some
+Note that deleting allocations and then relying on ``heal_allocations`` may not always be the best solution since healing allocations does not account for some
 things:

 * `Migration-based allocations`_ would be lost if manually deleted during a